sea-rod/Budget-Helper/README.md

 8. Thats all your good to go.
 Enjoy the app 💖!!

-> Information on how to use the api will be provided soon
+> Change the .env file according to your needs.

 ## Usage